When you need to make a biometrics appointment

 - You have had a residence document before, but you have since become 6, 12 or 18 years old.
 You must have new fingerprints taken, because they change as you grow older.

-- It says in your letter that your passport photo, signature and/or fingerprints are missing or are not good enough.
+- It says in your letter that your photo, signature and/or fingerprints are missing or are not good enough.

 Make appointment at IND desk or expatcenter